 Estate planning involves more than determining who will get your assets on your death.
 Undesired medical treatment can negatively impact your estate plan and possibly deplete your assets.
 Establishing documents detailing your wishes regarding medical treatment are important for your estate plan and for you and your family’s well-being.

-Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1 hour initial estate planning consultation consultation in the Charlotte area.
-Our estate planning attorneys can help you create your North Carolina or South Carolina living will.
+Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1-hour initial estate planning consultation in the Matthews area.
+Our estate planning attorneys can help you create your North Carolina living will.

 What is a Living Will (Advanced Health Care Directive)?

 The creation of a Living Will (also known as an Advanced Health Care Directive) along with a Health Care Power of Attorney and HIPAA Authorization allows you to determine the type of care that you receive, the extent of that care and, if you should so desire, to give your family or loved ones decision-making authority regarding your health care.
-Our Greater Charlotte, North Carolina area law firm can help you ensure your end of life decisions reflect your values and beliefs, and are in accordance with your desires.
+Our law firm can help you ensure your end of life decisions reflect your values and beliefs and are in accordance with your desires.